zatech/meta/slackbot-guysgals-reasoning.md

 # Some frequently asked questions

-* **Isn't `guys` gender neutral?** Yes, in some contexts, but not everyone agrees 100% of the time, [here's an unscientific survey](https://jvns.ca/blog/2013/12/27/guys-guys-guys/) that shows that there is some ambiguity in the meaning of the word.
+* **Isn't `guys` gender neutral?** Yes, in some contexts, but not everyone agrees 100% of the time, [here's an unscientific survey](https://jvns.ca/blog/2013/12/27/guys-guys-guys/) that shows that there is some ambiguity in the interpretation of the word.
 If you find a better survey, please post it for discussion in the groups above.
 What is for sure is that some members of our community don't agree that `guys` can ever be used in a gender-neutral way.
 * **Why is the bot so bad?
 Why doesn't it DM the user, or x, or y?** The bot exists as it currently exists because it is what is possible with the automated responses.
 We know it sucks, but if you can code a better bot, please do. `#meta-guys-response` is a good place to propose a better solution.

 # More Reading / Related Links